GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 * implementing `PartialEq`/`Eq` allows the data structure to be compared for equality and inequality. `Eq` implements reflexivity (a == a), symmetry (if a == b then b == a), and transitivity (if a == b and b == c, then a == c), while `PartialEq` does not implement reflexivity.

-We can write an example to see how custom data structures can support this.
+We can write an example to see how custom data structures can support this:

 ```rust